openmcp-project/docs/docs/about/design/service-provider-design.md

     %% Operator
     OP[Operator]
     SP[ServiceProvider]
+    SPA[ServiceProviderAPI]
     SPC[ServiceProviderConfig]
     OP -->|manages instances|SP
     OP -->|manages instances|SPC
+    OP -. installs .-> SPA
 ```

-Management of `ServiceProvider` and `ServiceProviderConfig` instances may be partially or fully automated.
+All operator tasks may be partially or fully automated.

 :::info
 The `ServiceProvider` object itself is a higher level platform concept that is described in the corresponding `PlatformService`, [openmcp-operator](https://github.com/openmcp-project/openmcp-operator).